Vlad-404/travel_experiences/README.md

 [Backt to top](#travel-experiences)

-## Design choices
+## Design Choices

 As I haven't found many examples of what I'm trying to accomplish, I decided to go with subtle colours with small touches of intense ones for certain focus areas.
 These focus areas are usually navigational elements.
-For inspirations, I used milestone projects from Code Institutes Slack channel #peer-code-review.
+For inspiration, I used milestone projects from Code Institute's Slack channel #peer-code-review.

 ### Fonts

 The following fonts were chosen:

 - [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker) - this font is used for titles only (h1).
 I wanted to use a smooth, curvy, italic font that associated with the feeling of being relaxed as this page is about relaxation and having a good time.
 It may look a bit rough around the edges, but it's supposed to be leisurely and like it's had enough of rules - at least for a duration of holidays.
 - [Oxygen](https://fonts.google.com/specimen/Oxygen) - this font was used for everything else.
-It's lightness, as name suggests, should give a light note to the whole page.
+Its lightness, as the name suggests, should give a light note to the whole page.
 Combining bold and regular styles with different sizes, I can differentiate accents from plain text.
 - [Traveling Typewriter](https://www.1001fonts.com/traveling-typewriter-font.html#styles) - used only as names for form entries (Location, Travel arrangements,...) to associate with writing a diary.
 For credits, see [credits](#credits)
 - Calibri - a backup font if others fail to load.

 ### Colours
-I decided to go with minimalism and few colours.
-Only thing that will have accents in colour is text in navbars, floating icons  and icons at the bottom of the page.
+I decided to go with minimalism and a few colours.
+The only thing that will have accents in colour is text in navbars, floating icons and icons at the bottom of the page.
 Also, pictures posted by users will add some colour.

 | Colours       | Hex           | Materialize value  | Used in         |
 | :------------- |:-------------:| :-----:| :-----:|